UKDynasty/ukdynasty.github.io/_posts/2017-01-03-rookie-draft-order.md

 ---
-published: false
+layout: post
+title: "2017 Rookie Draft Order"
+date: 2016-12-26
+categories: stats
 ---

 The 2017 rookie draft order is now set.
-In brackets, for funsies, are higher round (3rd round+) picks that are currently not owned by their respective teams.
+In brackets are higher round (3rd round+) picks that are currently not owned by their respective teams.

 **Pick 1:** OXFORD PYTHONS (1st round currently owned by Sandslashers, 2nd: Seahawks) **Pick 2:** OXFORD SEAHAWKS (3rd: Pythons)